ulule/python-mangopay/docs/usage.rst

 * The card CVX
 * The expiration date

-And as hidden field:
+And hidden field:

 * The access key ref
 * The preregistered data (from the `card_registration` instance you created just before)

-Update the `card_registration` instance with the response provided by the Mangopay Tokenization server:
+Update the `card_registration` instance with the response provided by the Mangopay Tokenization server.

 .. code-block:: python

     card_registration.registration_data = response
     card_registration.save()

-We now have a `card_id` and you can retrieve the new card:
+Now, we have a `card_id` and you can retrieve the new card

 .. code-block:: python

     print card_registration.card_id  # 1
     print card_registration.card  # CB_VISA_MASTERCARD of user 6641810

-Retrieve user's cards:
+Retrieve user's cards

 .. code-block:: python